 Your annual income (after deducting any amounts at line 4a and 4b) is $21,000.
 You have two children.
 You are not the "primary care provider."
 Your basic support obligation would be $80 per week (2 x $40).
 You will still add to this amount your portion of child care and medical expenses.

 NOTE: "Shaded area" calculations can be tricky.
 In some cases, depending on the other parent's income, using the standard "proportional share" formula will result in lower amount of child support.
 The court uses the lower amount in those cases.

 Very low income cases: If your annual gross income is below $16,800 (the lowest figure on the chart), then your support obligation is capped at 10% of your income.
 Sometimes courts increase this, based on what they think your potential earnings could be.

 What if I think the Child Support Guidelines don't work for my case?

 Where both parents provide "substantially equal care," the child support calculation will be different.
-The calculation is more complicated.
-If you can't afford a lawyer, you will probably need help from the Magistrate, a Courthouse Assistance Project or the VLP HelpLine to calculate the basic weekly child support amount.
+It is more complicated.
+If you can't afford a lawyer, you will probably need help from the Magistrate or a Courthouse Assistance Project to calculate the basic weekly child support amount.

 If you have more questions